cloudant/CDTDatastore/doc/encryption.md

 (256 bits).

+Alternatively, you can use the class [CDTEncryptionKeySimpleProvider][CDTEncryptionKeySimpleProvider].
+This class implements the protocol `CDTEncryptionKeyProvider` and  it is initialised with a raw key of the size mentioned before.
+Its behaviour is quite simple: whenever the method `CDTEncryptionKeyProvider:encryptionKey` is called, it returns the key.
+However, in this case you are responsible for creating a strong key and storing it safely.
+If you do not want to worry about this, you can use [CDTEncryptionKeychainProvider][CDTEncryptionKeychainProvider].
+This class handles generating a strong key from a user-provided password and stores it safely in the keychain.

-Alternatively, you can use the class [CDTEncryptionKeychainProvider][CDTEncryptionKeychainProvider].
-It already implements this protocol which handles generating a strong key from a user-provided password and stores it safely in the keychain.
-However, if you decide to code your own class (and use this one as a reference), keep in mind that if the method returns nil, the database won't be encrypted regardless of the subspec defined in your `Podfile`.
+It is up to you to code your own class but keep in mind that if the `CDTEncryptionKeyProvider:encryptionKey` returns nil, the datastore won't be encrypted regardless of the subspec defined in your `Podfile`.

-To end, call `CDTDatastoreManager:datastoreNamed:withEncryptionKeyProvider:error:` to create `CDTDatastores` with encrypted databases (datastores and indexes are encrypted but not attachments and extensions)
+To end, call `CDTDatastoreManager:datastoreNamed:withEncryptionKeyProvider:error:` to create encrypted datastores.

 [CDTEncryptionKey]: ../Classes/common/Encryption/CDTEncryptionKey.h
 [CDTEncryptionKeyProvider]: ../Classes/common/Encryption/CDTEncryptionKeyProvider.h
 [CDTEncryptionKeychainProvider]: ../Classes/common/Encryption/Keychain/CDTEncryptionKeychainProvider.h
+[CDTEncryptionKeySimpleProvider]: ../Classes/common/Encryption/CDTEncryptionKeySimpleProvider.h